Resolution R8-15 (Phase 1 Water Restrictions)Passed June 8, 2015.

-PHASE 4 WATER RESTRICTIONS EFFECTIVE FEBRUARY 14, 2013!!!
-NO USE OF OUTSIDE WATER FOR ANY REASON!View the entire Ordinance here.
+PHASE I WATER RESTRICTIONS EFFECTIVE JUNE 11, 2015.
+NO USE OF OUTSIDE WATER BETWEEN THE HOURS OF 9:00 A.M. and 6:00 P.M.View the entire Ordinance here.

 Welcome to the City of Olney homepage.
 Olney’s location in North Central Texas simply can’t be beat.
 We are well within driving distance to DFW to the Southeast, Abilene to the Southwest, and Wichita Falls to the North.
 At the same time, we are just far enough away from the cities to offer a genuine, Texas small town atmosphere.
 Olney is home to approximately 3,300 Texans, but our community doesn’t stop at the City Limits sign.
 Our neighborhood extends for miles in every direction.